Skillz4Killz/gapi/README.md

     - Command aliases.
     - Cooldowns and allowed uses before cooldown triggers.
     - Author and bot permission checks in server AND in channel!
-  - Clean and powerful events system
-    - Event listeners that are ran when an event occurs.
-    - Useful events available to help debug!
   - Clean and powerful inhibitors system
     - Stops a command from running if a requirement fails.
     - Easily add custom inhibitors!